 I always thought Cacio e Pepe was made with cream.
-Little did I know it’s the cheese that mixed with the pasta water creates the smooth cheesy sauce all by itself!
+Little did I know it’s the cheese mixed with the pasta water that creates the smooth cheesy sauce all by itself!

 Gary and I took a pasta class in Milan back in 2019 with our friends Sue and Steve from New York.
 We met in Milan just to take the class.
 Although we did not make this dish at that time, this is when we met Pasta Pietro.
 We have since taken many of his classes via Zoom online.
 He is funny, amazing, and patient and his classes are a great deal of fun!
-Fresh pasta maybe a little more work but it is lighter and not so filling as dry pasta.
+Fresh pasta may be a little more work but it is lighter and not as filling as dry pasta.
 You can make some and actually freeze an extra batch.

 This recipe for Cacio e Pepe and technique are from one of his classes.
 We highly recommend him if you would like to enjoy making pasta with a spouse, sibling, grandchildren, or even friends in different locations.
 You all can meet and take the class online together!
 You can find Pietro on the Internet at Pasta Pietro or on Instagram as ThePastaPietro.